 Fleas may become a serious nuisance to their hosts as these insects feed sucking up the blood of mammals, including pets, humans, rodents, livestock, as well as some bird species.
 A flea infestation is a very common problem in animal farms, but in domestic premises it usually occurs when there are pets involved.
 Fleas are considered parasites and pests not just because they bite humans and pets but they also may transmit various viral and bacterial diseases, which pose risks to our health.

 Once a flea infestation has been established and you don’t get rid of it fast, it may develop and spread around causing serious trouble afterwards.
-Our BPCA-trained flea experts have been successfully exterminating fleas infestations across East, West, South, North London and the surroundings, using various treatment methods according to the best practice codes in the industry.
+Our British Pest Control Association (BPCA) trained flea experts have been successfully exterminating fleas across East, West, South, North London and the surroundings, using various treatment methods, tailored according to the best practice codes in the industry.
 We offer integrated flea pest management programmes that will best meet your individual requirements and expectations.
 These flea control schemes are designed to be cost-effective and, at the same time, highly efficient and aiming to achieve a long-term solution to your flea problem.